paazmaya/naginata.fi/README.md

  * Possible contributors and administrators can login via OpenID (https://openid.net/) which is supported via LightOpenID (https://gitorious.org/~paazmaya/lightopenid/paazmayas-lightopenid)
  * Edited content is saved for moderation and diff generated with PHP-Diff (https://github.com/chrisboulton/php-diff)
  * PHPMailer for sending those diffs to moderator (https://github.com/Synchro/PHPMailer)
- * The minification of JS and CSS files are done via Minify (https://github.com/mrclay/minify)
  * HybridAuth used for authentication via 3rd party providers (http://hybridauth.sourceforge.net)

 ## JavaScript libraries used and included